 Follow the clues to uncover the missing pieces from George Washington’s famous portrait.

-The Mt.
-Vernon Ladies Association provides several interactive games to learn more about George Washington!
+Mt.
+Vernon provides several interactive games to learn more about George Washington!

 Thomas Jefferson — Enjoy a virtual tour of Thomas Jefferson’s Monticello.